 In 1984, First Lutheran Church was entered in to the National Register of Historical Places as “the oldest Lutheran parish of German origin in Texas with a continuous ministry.”
 There were seven families as charter members when the church was founded in 1850 by the Reverend G. Guebner, of the South Carolina Synod.
 The Reverend H. Wendt, the second pastor sent to Galveston by the Swiss seminary of Saint Christchona, established a day school.
 For the school and church, an old Lyceum building was purchased in 1855.
 Throughout the century, the church and its membership survived hurricanes (including the Great 1900 Storm — the worst natural disaster ever to strike the coastline of the United States), yellow fever epidemics, and world wars.

-Indeed, you are sure to embrace its history as you tour this magnificent structure and envision your special event inside its historic walls.
+Embrace The Lyceum's history while touring this magnificent structure to envision special event inside its historic walls.